Update: ‘Release date’ section updated.

 GA-F belongs to Toyota’s TNGA family of modern platforms that cover various product segments and classes since 2016.
 Introduced in the Toyota Land Cruiser 300 in 2021 and also underpinning the fourth-gen Lexus LX that debuted later the same year, the GA-F platform has increased body rigidity and improved on-road handling.

-The all-new GX has a newly developed double-wishbone front suspension with optimized coil spring rate, increased caster trail, and reduced kingpin offset.
+The current GX has a newly developed double-wishbone front suspension with optimized coil spring rate, increased caster trail, and reduced kingpin offset.
 These changes ensure high stability during straight-line driving, turning, and braking.
-At the rear, just like the outgoing GX, the redesigned model uses a four-link rigid suspension
+At the rear, just like the previous GX, the redesigned model uses a four-link rigid suspension

 Dimensions